CPMpy/cpmpy/README.md

 ## CpMPy: CP modeling made easy in Python

 Welcome to CpMPy.
-Licensed under... .
+Licensed under the MIT License.

 CpMPy is a numpy-based light-weight Python library for conveniently modeling constraint problems in Python.
 It aims to connect to common constraint solving systems that have a Python API, such as MiniZinc (with solvers gecode, chuffed, ortools, picatsat, etc), or-tools through its Python API and more.